KeithDinh/KeithDinh/README.md

 -->
 <img src="BannerV7.png"><br><br>
 * 🌱 Working to become a Senior
-* 💬 Ask me about anything.
-I'm open to any question
-* 📫 How to reach me: keithdinhcs@gmail.com or https://www.linkedin.com/in/kietdinhcs/
+* 📫 How to reach me: kiet.dinh.t@gmail.com or https://www.linkedin.com/in/kietdinht/
-* 😄 Pronouns: He, Kiet, KayDee, Keith, whatever you're comfortable with
 * ⚡ Hobbies: guitar, cooking, studying, and gaming.